jcarroyos/portfolio/docs/user-interface-design/simco.md

 ## The challenge

-To make the diagnosis of the site www.museoscolombianos.gov.co where the validity of the published information, navigation, visualization on mobile devices, visual design, audiovisual and text content is contemplated.
+To make the diagnosis of the site simco.museoscolombianos.gov.co where the validity of the published information, navigation, visualization on mobile devices, visual design, audiovisual and text content is contemplated.
 Prepare a redesign that has as scope: graphic proposal, usability, AA and AAA accessibility, typography and color, visual, audiovisual and text content for PC screens and mobile devices.
 Develop the master page of the website, home pages of each site, internal pages and subsites.
 Creation of lists and libraries of content and pages of content queries.

 ## The solution